X-3306/Wireless-Signal-Modulation-with-Mechanical-Vibrations/README.md

 # Who can use it and what can it be used for?

-'Scientists and engineers working in the field of wireless communications can use this code to experiment with new modulation techniques and explore unconventional ways of transmitting information.'
+- Scientists and engineers working in the field of wireless communications can use this code to experiment with new modulation techniques and explore unconventional ways of transmitting information.

 - Hobbyists and enthusiasts interested in radio electronics can use this code to build their own custom communication systems or explore the principles of radio signal modulation and demodulation.